This post may contain affiliate links. Read the full disclosure

 This means healthy road trip meals to pack are the best option to balance out the fact that you won’t be as active some days while travelling.

 Try these cold lunch ideas for your road trip menu:

 This will give you endless other options to enjoy camp style meals during your road trip without the full camping set up.

-Or alternatively, use public BBQ facilities along the way to cook or heat meals.
+Or alternatively, use public BBQ facilities along the way at your rest stop to cook or heat meals.

-TIP: If staying in hotels, choose some with basic cooking facilities you can use for dinners.
+TIP: If staying in a hotel room, choose hotels with basic cooking facilities you can use for dinners and meal cooking.

 BBQ or camp kitchen dinner ideas:

 Savoury mince or tacos